docker/community/Docker-Birthday-3/tutorial.md

 ### 2.1 Static Sites
 Let's start by taking baby-steps.
 The first thing we're going to look at is how you can run a dead-simple static website.
 You're going to pull a docker image from the docker hub, running the container and see how easy it so to run a webserver.

-[comment]: # (We have to figure out a different image than static-site which isn't real at the moment)

 Let's begin.
-The image that you are going to use is a single-page [website](http://github.com/manomarks/docker-curriculum) that I've already created for the purposes of this demo and hosted it on the [registry](https://hub.docker.com/r/manomarks/static-site/) - `manomarks/static-site`. you can download and run the image directly in one go using `docker run`.
+The image that you are going to use is a single-page website that was already created for the purposes of this demo and hosted it on the [registry](https://hub.docker.com/r/seqvence/static-site/) - `seqvence/static-site`. you can download and run the image directly in one go using `docker run`.

 ```
-$ docker run manomarks/static-site
+$ docker run seqvence/static-site
 ```
 Since the image doesn't exist locally, the client will first fetch the image from the registry and then run the image.
-If all goes well, you should see a `Nginx is running...` message in your terminal.
+If all goes well, you should see a greeting message with a short message (`This is being served from a docker container`) about the webserver  in your browser.
 Okay now that the server is running, how do see the website?
 What port is it running on?
 And more importantly, how do you access the container directly from our host machine?

-Well in this case, the client is not exposing any ports so you need to re-run the `docker run` command to publish ports.
+Well in this case, the client is not exposing any ports so you need to re-run the `docker run` command to publish ports and pass your name to the container to customize the message displayed.
 While were at it, you should also find a way so that our terminal is not attached to the running container.
 So that you can happily close your terminal and keep the container running.
 This is called the **detached** mode.

 ```
-$ docker run -d -P --name static-site manomarks/static-site
+$ docker run --name static-site -e AUTHOR=Your_Name -d -P seqvence/static-site
 e61d12292d69556eabe2a44c16cbd54486b2527e2ce4f95438e504afb7b02810
 ```